Broadway show cancellations leave Ticketmaster and Telecharge scrambling to field refund requests

 Now, they will have no choice but to close their doors.
 After an order from the state’s governor banned all public gatherings over 500 people, Broadway theaters are being forced to cease operations for at least a month.
 To the thousands of people employed by the industry—everyone from actors and stage technicians to ushers and concession workers—the move is a crushing blow, even if the writing has been on the walls for several days that cities and states are prepared to implement increasingly drastic measures to combat the spread of the coronavirus.

-Ticket buyers are also in the lurch, with untold thousands of would-be theater attendees wondering if they will be offered a refund for the good money they spent on seats that will now remain empty.
+Ticket buyers are also in the lurch, with untold thousands of would-be theater attendees wondering when (or if) they will be offered a refund for the good money they spent on seats that will go empty.
 Many have taken to Twitter, beseeching such companies as Ticketmaster and Telecharge with refund requests.
 A number of users have described waiting endlessly on hold or sending DMs that went unanswered.

 So what can you do if you bought a ticket?
 The Broadway League, the trade association that represents the industry, said ticket holders should contact their “point of purchase,” which means you’re at the whim of the companies you bought the tickets from.

 Part of the confusion will likely stem from whether or not these shows are considered “canceled” or “postponed,” as that designation can affect refund policies.
-We reached out to the major ticket sellers to ask how they’re handling this situation and will update this post as they weigh in.
+We reached out to the major ticket sellers to ask how they’re handling this situation and will update this post as they weigh in:

 Ticketmaster